 Can You Buy a Car Without a License

-Can I Buy a Car Without a License?
+Reasons For Buying a Car Without a License

-There are several circumstances when a person may make a car purchase without a driver's license:
+There are a number of circumstances in which a person may make a car purchase without a license.
+A few examples include:

 - You're disabled – Differently-abled people may need to purchase vehicles for their caregivers, even though they may not have a license to drive or operate a vehicle.

 - You purchased a car as a gift – Even though you can't drive, you may want to buy a new or used automobile as a gift for a family member.
 You can put the vehicle in the person's name.
 You can also designate this person as the primary driver, so they can purchase their own insurance coverage.